swansonk14/typed-argument-parser/README.md

 # Typed Argument Parsing (Tap)

-A typed modernization of Python's [argparse](https://docs.python.org/3/library/argparse.html) library with the following benefits.
+Tap is a typed modernization of Python's [argparse](https://docs.python.org/3/library/argparse.html) library with the following benefits:
 - Static type checking
 - Code completion
 - Source code navigation (e.g. go to definition and go to implementation)

 <TODO: gifs for the above>

-# Tap is Python-native
+## Tap is Python-native
 To see this, let's look at an example:

 ```python